 Category Two Hurricane:

 Storm surge generally six to eight feet above normal.
 Some roofing material, door, and window damage of buildings.
 Considerable damage to shrubbery and trees with some trees blown down.
 Considerable damage to mobile homes, poorly constructed signs, and piers.
 Coastal and low-lying escape routes flood two to four hours before arrival of the hurricane center.
 Small craft in unprotected anchorages break moorings.
 Hurricane Bonnie of 1998 was a Category Two hurricane when it hit the North Carolina coast, while Hurricane Georges of 1998 was a Category Two Hurricane when it hit the Florida Keys and the Mississippi Gulf Coast.

 Category Three Hurricane:

 Winds 111-130 mph

-Storm surge generally 9-12 ft above normal.
+Storm surge generally nine 12 feet above normal.
 Some structural damage to small residences and utility buildings with a minor amount of curtainwall failures.
 Damage to shrubbery and trees with foliage blown off trees and large trees blown down.
 Mobile homes and poorly constructed signs are destroyed.
-Low-lying escape routes are cut by rising water 3-5 hours before arrival of the center of the hurricane.
+Low-lying escape routes are cut by rising water three to five hours before arrival of the center of the hurricane.
 Flooding near the coast destroys smaller structures with larger structures damaged by battering from floating debris.
-Terrain continuously lower than 5 ft above mean sea level may be flooded inland 8 miles or more.
+Terrain continuously lower than five feet above mean sea level may be flooded inland eight miles or more.
 Evacuation of low-lying residences with several blocks of the shoreline may be required.
 Hurricanes Roxanne of 1995 and Fran of 1996 were Category Three hurricanes at landfall on the Yucatan Peninsula of Mexico and in North Carolina, respectively.

 Category Four Hurricane: